EvanStrittmatter16/leap-day/index.md

 </div>

-Still working with Chuck wher, we then adapted our controler to a real-life counterpart.
+Chuck Wher and I then adapted our controller to a real-life counterpart.
 With a similar task in mind, we wanted to establish live user control of the robot via a hand held controler.
 Here is a video demonstrating a basic implementation of this.

  <video id="home1" width="580" poster="images/video.jpg" controls="controls autoplay muted" preload="none">
       <source type="video/mp4" src="images/Arm.mp4" />